javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 ### Step 3 (actual request)

 When the preflight is successful, the browser now makes the main request.
-The algorithm here is the same as for simple requests.
+The algorithm here is the same as for safe requests.

 The main request has `Origin` header (because it's cross-origin):